KristofVandewynckel/Deployment_Project/README.md

 ## Folder structure

 - model: - Our saved Machine Learning model to be used in our prediction.
-- predict: - Our function to be used in our Heroku application to predict the price.
+- predict: - Our function to train our model and save it.
 - preprocessing: - Our function to preprocess the scraped data and make it usable for our predict.
 - static: - Contains the .CSS document used in our app.
 - templates: - Contains the .html documents used in our app